 RN to BSN graduates increased 68% from 2015 to 2020.
 DNP graduates more than doubled over five years with more programs available.
-The number of master's ARNP students declined with fewer programs and recommended changes to entry-level nurse practitioner education to a DNP preparation by 2025 (NONPF, 2018).
+The number of master's ARNP students declined as a result of fewer programs due to recommended changes to entry-level nurse practitioner education movement to DNP preparation by 2025 (NONPF, 2018).